Petra H.

 What happened when there was a mistake in the garment?
 What happened to the garment and to the workers who made the garment?

 They would sell garments with mistakes to the companies at a discounted price, but they never simply left them.
-She [my boss] preferred to throw away the clothes than give them to the workers.
+[The owners] preferred to throw away the clothes rather than give them to the workers.

-You told me a moment ago that you continued to work at this job because you needed a job.
-However, with more awareness now, do you ever wish to place a demand or to organize with the workers who also worked with those bosses concerning the mistreatment there — to end the cycle of abuse?
-Would you like to do something like this?
+You told me a moment ago that you continued to work at this job because you needed work.
+However, with more awareness now, do you ever wish to place a demand or organize with the workers who also worked with those bosses concerning the mistreatment there and end the cycle of abuse?
+Would you want to do something like this?
 What are your thoughts?

-I do not want to, because the majority of workers get along well with her and don’t want to do anything like that.
-They prefer to keep their jobs than do anything that may put their job at risk.
+I do not want to.
+The majority of workers get along well with her and don’t want to do anything like that.
+They prefer to keep their jobs rather than do anything that may jeopardize their career.
 I’ve spoken to them about my experiences before, and they responded by saying they prefer working at their jobs.
-Because times are tough.
-They said the people who organize are bad-hearted.
+Times are tough.
+[The employees] said the people who organize are bad-hearted.

 What do you think about your rights now and before?
 How have your advocacy efforts changed over time?

-I think everyone has the right to speak and to be treated well, and that everyone deserves a good wage.
+Everyone has the right to speak up and be treated well.
+Everyone deserves a fair wage.

-Right now, what are you doing as part of the Garment Worker Center?
+What are you doing now as part of the Garment Worker Center?

 How has the pandemic affected you on a personal level?

 Until now, thanks to God, I haven’t fallen ill.
 I got vaccinated.
-I rarely leave my house; I don’t go out to avoid catching COVID-19 and also because I have a bad back.
-But the pandemic has affected me in that many businesses are closed, and nothing really feels the same
+I rarely leave my house; I don’t go out to avoid catching COVID-19 and because I have a bad back.
+The pandemic has affected me in that many businesses are closed and nothing feels the same as before.

 What memories from the pandemic will remain with you in the future?

-I hope that everything will return to the way they were before.
-Because in the past, everything was normal.
-I don’t know if things will change back to the way things were, I’m not sure.
+I hope that everything will return to the way it was before.
+In the past, everything was normal.
+I don’t know if things will ever go back to the way things once were.